RobTillaart/CHT832X/README.md

 ### Meta data

 - **uint16_t getNIST(uint8_t id)** id = 0, 1, 2; returns 6 bytes of unique ID.
-Can be used as a unique identifier for a product.
+Can be used as a unique identifier for your product.
 - **uint16_t getManufacturer()** Returns 0x5959 according to the datasheet.
 Other manufacturers may return different number.